X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 This routine takes no arguments.

 The routine does the following:
-* Sets up the VERA for VBLANK interrupts and disables other kinds of VERA interrupts
+* Sets up the VERA for VSYNC interrupts and disables other kinds of VERA interrupts
 * Resets the default channel I/O output to screen
 * Resets the default channel I/O input to keyboard/screen
 * Downloads the default PETSCII upper/graph character set to the character set space in VRAM